nyvyn/autonomais/README.md

 See the provided `helloworld.yaml` as an example.
 Running this should echo from the LLM "Hello World!" or similar.

+To run the demo:

+Configure an API key for one of the supported LLM providers, e.g. OPENAI_API_KEY.

-To run the demo, first, ensure you have built the project by running the build command specified in `package.json`:
+Then, ensure the project has been built by running the build command specified in `package.json`:

 You can execute the example workflow using the CLI: